houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 6. Explain that there is a DFA for all strings.
 That does not mean that the DFA is all powerful.
 The issue comes in dealineation.
 Talk of overgeneration and undergeneration.

 7. ref ARJ article

+8. talk of regex to DFA/NFA conversion and vice versa

+9. named backreferences and named caputring groups